ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 ```

 In this log it couldn't read open a given jar file.
 This appeared to be a problem with the version of RCPPT.
 So ran manually on reno and fixed the problems.

+## Build Agent is OffLine

+Remote desktop to the machine in question and start the Jenkins service using services.msc.